captpikachu/word-indexer-CPP/readme.md

 -   Word comparison is **case-insensitive**
 -   Buffer size must be between **256KB and 1024KB**
 -   Input files are **plain text files**
+-   Realistically an advanced english speaker knows about 20-25k words suppose he looks every 5th word which he doesn't know that makes about 30k unique words for any usage and thus realistically a file wouldn't have 70k unique words as tested but much lesser than that , for 30k words the memory reduction for 500mb file was 99%.

 ------------------------------------------------------------------------